 Several times per semester, sometimes in the cinema, sometimes very classy, always funny, the partycipate takes place, which is organized by feki.de.
-Besides the partycipate semester-startup, there are two or three other partycipate parties during the semester.
 You can get more information under https://feki.de/partycipate/.

 Sandkerwa The Sandkerwa (for all non-Bavarian: "Kerwa" = church fair) is a big street festival, which takes place in the old town of Bamberg, but mainly in the Sandstraße, which gives the festival its name.
 The Kerwa, which is always celebrated at the end of August, has a long tradition in Bamberg.
 It is also one of the largest folk festivals in Bavaria with over 200,000 visitors annually.
 So for Bamberg students, a visit to the Sandkerwa is a must.